Do you nag your kids over everyday little things like taking a bath or putting dishes away? Here’s how to stop nagging your child to get stuff done.

 They can’t complain for lack of time.
 Three hours is plenty enough to get these tasks done and still have downtime.

 But she can’t seem to motivate them to start the tasks themselves—she nags her kids to get things done.

 How to stop nagging your child to get stuff done

 Evenings with the kids can be difficult enough as it is.
-How can you stop nagging when he has zero motivation to do the tasks he needs to do?
+How can you stop nagging when they have zero motivation to do the tasks they need to do?

 Far from being boring, routines help anchor the day’s activities.
 Both parents and kids need little reminders of what comes next.
 With more repetition, kids don’t think about what to do—they just know to do it.

 Routines make it easier for kids to know what’s next.

 Morning time routines can include: